shaikhsirajudin/Setup_Webpack_Babel_React/README.md

 # Webpack
 1) For a start, install [node and npm](https://nodejs.org/en/.)

-2)create an empty folder.
+2) create an empty folder.
 Navigate to it in the terminal.

-3)Initialize npm (package.json) by running.
+3) Initialize npm (package.json) by running.

 ```
 >npm init
 ```

-4)Install babel core and it’s loader for webpack.
+4) Install babel core and it’s loader for webpack.

 ```